carpentries-incubator/proposals/README.md

 * The displayed life-cycle stage of your lesson fits with the recommendations in [Chapter 7 of the Curriculum Development Handbook][cdh-lifecycle].
 The Curriculum Team can help you identify the appropriate stage for your lesson while processing your proposal.
 * (Recommended) Your lesson follows The Carpentries approach to curriculum development detailed in our [Curriculum Development Handbook][cdh].

-If you have any questions about these requirements, please contact team@carpentries.org.
+If you have any questions about these requirements, please contact incubator@carpentries.org.

+We reserve the right to remove any lessons in the Incubator that do not conform to the requirements above.

 ## What is the process for submitting a lesson or a lesson idea to The Carpentries Incubator?

 Open an [Issue][issues] in this repository.
 The Issue template has a [short set of questions][issue-template] for you to answer.
 Your answers to these questions will help us to determine an appropriate next step for your lesson materials or lesson idea.
-Feel free to get in touch with team@carpentries.org with any questions, either before or after submitting your Issue.
+Feel free to get in touch with incubator@carpentries.org with any questions, either before or after submitting your Issue.

+If you are an existing member of this GitHub organization and you wish to create a new lesson repository, or transfer another existing lesson into the Incubator, you are welcome to do so.
+In such cases, to assist with our internal record-keeping, we ask that you still open an issue to tell us about the lesson.

 Thank you and welcome to The Carpentries Incubator!